Alfresco/docs-alfresco/media-management/1.2/config/index.md

     A `log4j.properties.sample` file is provided in the Media Management installation zip.

-    See [Runtime administration with a JMX client](LINK) for instructions on how to connect a JMX client to your Alfresco server.
+    See For more see [Creating a rule]({% link content-services/latest/using/content/rules.md %}) [Runtime administration with a JMX client](LINK) for instructions on how to connect a JMX client to your Alfresco server.

 ## Configuring a shared file content workspace